Loading

 After its concurrency with WIS 27 starts, the highway meets Smith Lake and curves to the south, running towards Hayward.
 After entering Hayward, it meets US 63 and WIS 27 follows it, ending its concurrency with the highway.
 After intersecting with US 63, the highway runs north of Hayward Lake.
 East of Hayward, the highway runs northeastward.
 It passes to the northwest of Round Lake and runs around the west and north of McClaine Lake, and then runs east from it.
 The highway then enters the Chequamegon-Nicolet National Forest and passes by more lakes in the National Forest, running northeastward to Clam Lake.
 From there, the highway runs east.

 Soon after the highway exits the National Forest, it begins a concurrency with WIS 13 and runs northward towards Mellen, and runs through another section of the National Forest.
 The highway enters Mellen along Main Street and exits the concurrency, running along Lake Drive before running east from Lake Drive just north of Tannery Town.
-The highway then runs east-northeast along a railroad, passing through Tyler Forks, Rouse, and Upson, where it meets WIS 122.
-The highway continues to follow the railroad before it ends, at which point the highway enters Hurley and terminates at US 51 west of the Michigan state line along the Montreal River.
+The highway then runs east-northeast passing through Tyler Forks, Rouse, and Upson, where it meets WIS 122.
+The highway continues east into Hurley and terminates at US 51 west of the Michigan state line along the Montreal River.

 History